Georgia-Cumberland Academy: Athletics

 Various athletic opportunities are offered by the school.
 Students can participate in four varsity team sports, potato chip eating contests, and video game nights.
 Sports offered at the varsity level include boys' basketball, girls' basketball, boys' soccer and girls' volleyball.
 Wally Fox has been the athletic director since 1975.

 Mission trips

 Three annual mission trips are sponsored by the school.
 In October, GCA joins Madison Academy and Columbia Adventist Academy to serve the people in the Appalachian foothills of Liberty, Kentucky.
 They do various jobs such as building churches, school houses, and picnic shelters; painting; and fixing homes in desperate need of repair.
 During spring break in early March, a group of students travel to Central America to build churches and offer evangelistic meetings.
 More recently the school has sponsored trips to Thailand and China, working on humanitarian projects with ADRA.

-Spiritual aspects

-All students take religion classes each year.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many of which encourage student input.
-The entire student body gathers together every week in the auditorium for an hour-long chapel service.

-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.